 A kind of summer cup slushy with raspberries sees us into the latter stages of the meal before the final fireworks.
 A millefeuille takes the same ethos as the savoury courses and places some beautiful plums at the forefront, both sandwiched between flaky puff pastry and as an icecream with unbelievable depth.
 Hands up, I’m a sucker for desserts like this, but there can be no doubting that this some serious pastry work.
 Chocolate macaroons conclude the meal.
 By now I’m full and more than a little tipsy.

 I am reminded of an episode of Chef’s Table that focused on Dan Barber of Blue Hills.
 During that he recounts a story that defined Blue Hills; when they had an abundance of asparagus and he made the call to use the vegetable on every course.
 Whilst not on that extreme, the similarities are there: the repetitions of ingredients are not driven by anything other than prime seasonality.
 The ability to pluck something out of the ground in its best condition and transfer it to the plate with minor intervention.
 The meal is not about the protein, but about those courgettes, leeks, tomatoes and plums.
 It’s an ode to those who plough the fields at Daylesford.
 I really don’t want to keep on handing out perfect tens, but The Wild Rabbit leaves me no choice.
-Both Alyn Williams and Nathan Eades have created a menu totally unique to their environment which needs to be both applauded and celebrated.
+Nathan Eades has created a menu totally unique to their environment which needs to be both applauded and celebrated.